Andrews54757/st_storages/README.md

 The storages in this section are usually scaled to the needs of technical minecraft servers.

-## [1.21.9+] LuckeY Main Storage
+## [1.21.9+] luckeY Main Storage

 by Kendiii

-A complete system using accessible loaders, chest halls, multi item sorting, non-sytackable sorting and many peripherals.
+A complete system using accessible loaders, chest halls, multi item sorting, non-stackable sorting and many peripherals.

 <img width="1708" height="825" alt="area_render_17_" src="https://github.com/user-attachments/assets/9d5565e0-9793-41e4-abd4-8ecbc673e282" />